 - A. Each team will consist of four anglers.
-An alternate angler may substitute on a daily basis. - B. Only one member of a team may be a professional full-time or part-time fresh or saltwater fly fishing guide.
-A professional is defined as anyone who, within the last five years, has received income for services performed as a guide.
+An alternate angler may substitute on a daily basis. - B. Only one member of a team may be a professional fulltime or part-time fresh or saltwater fly fishing guide.
+A professional is defined as anyone who, within the last five years, has received income for services performed as a guide. - C. Each team member and fishing guide is responsible for reading and understanding these rules.
+If there are questions, please contact a One Fly Board or staff member immediately.